 - Texas: Legal representation is permitted.

-Search for state-specified information, such as “Do I need a lawyer for a small claims court in California?” or “Do you need a lawyer for a Small Claims Court in Florida?” to get correct information for your location.
+Search for state-specified information, such as “Do I need a lawyer for a small claims court in California?” or “Do you need a lawyer for a small claims court in Florida?” to get correct information for your location.

 Pros and Cons of Hiring a Lawyer for Small Claims Court